abinit/abinit/doc/tutorial/lattice_model.md

 {% dialog tests/tutomultibinit/Refs/tmulti1_1.out %}

-The aim of the run that you just made was to read the DDB file, generate the short range interatomic force constants and extract all the other informations for the harmonic part of the model.
+The aim of the previous run was to read the DDB file, generate the short range interatomic force constants in real space and extract all the other informations for the harmonic part of the model.
 You can see into the output file, the Born effective charges, The clamped ion elastic tensor and the internal strain coupling parameters.
 Take some time to open and read the tmulti1_1.out file.
-Once the DDB file is complete, the generation of the XML file within multibinit requires only few input variables:
+Since the DDB file is complete, the generation of the XML file within multibinit requires only few input variables:

    * [[multibinit:prt_model]] = 1     => active the generation of the XML file, takes the time to read the possible options for [[multibinit:prt_model]].
    * [[multibinit:ngqpt]]    = 2 2 2 => specified the q-point mesh included in the tmulti1_DDB file